OceanGlidersCommunity/OG-format-user-manual/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all OceanGliders community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies within all OceanGliders community spaces and also applies when an individual is officially representing the community in public spaces.
 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 To avoid confusion, the organizers of each activity should make it clear that it follows this code of conduct.

 ## Enforcement